Hover Bovver: Windows port

 In 2002, Idigicon released a Microsoft Windows version under its Kool Dog label.
 It was not programmed by Jeff Minter.
 Mower acceleration was removed, and the player has 5 lives instead of 3.

 Intellivision port

 In 2018, Elektronite released an Intellivision version.
-It was not programmed by Jeff Minter but rather by Óscar Toledo Gutierrez.
+It too was not programmed by Jeff Minter but rather by Óscar Toledo Gutierrez.

 Sequel

 In 2002 Minter released a sequel, Hover Bovver 2, for the Windows and PocketPC platforms.
 This introduced new features: